A Reproducible Build Environment with Jenkins

 As you scale out and distribute the build, it needs to be tracked and controlled even more.

 For each release, the release manager creates a new release environment.
-This includes a brand new Jenkins master configured with the slaves that are required for the build.
-The slaves are mapped onto infrastructure.
+This includes a brand new Jenkins controller configured with the agents that are required for the build.
+The agents are mapped onto infrastructure.
 The infrastructure is currently managed SQA Systems, artefact repository, KVM cluster (with Openstack coming soon) and individual KVM hosts.

 After the release the infrastructure is archived (os tools Jenkins etc…).
 Also record the salt commands used). (provides one level of way to reproduce).
 The specification provides another way to recreate the environment (but it is not always reliable as something may have been missed).